Postgraduate study

 • the court cultures of England, Italy Holland and France

-• We are happy to advise and support applicants in their submissions for Interdisciplinary MPhil and PhD study, although applications need to be made through one of our parent departments: English & Related Literature, History, History of Art and Archaeology.
+• We are happy to advise and support applicants in their submissions for Interdisciplinary MPhil and PhD study.
 Do get in touch with us to discuss your proposal: crems-enquiries@york.ac.uk.

-• CREMS encourages reseach students to feel they are members of a supportive and stimulating interdisciplinary community and to take part in interdisciplinary research seminars, conferences and student-led activities where subject boundaries are easily crossed.
+• Research students are members of a supportive and stimulating interdisciplinary community, taking part in interdisciplinary research seminars, conferences and student-led activities where subject boundaries are easily crossed.

 "Having been warned that writing a PhD thesis could be a rather lonely experience, I was delighted to find that, by association with CREMS, the opposite was true!
 The regular CREMS events make for an extremely vibrant and rich research community, and it's amazing how much I was able to pick up from historians, archaeologists and even musicologists which enlivened and enriched my own research.
 I've made some great friends through CREMS, as well as being inspired by the marvellous range of research topics I've been introduced to.
 It's been a pleasure to be part of the CREMS community!"